jeremytammik/tbc/a/1883_forge_props.md

 -->

-### Open Source Access All Forge Properties
+### Forge at AU and Open Source Property Access

 Many thanks to all the numerous brilliant contributors to the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160), above all, during the past weeks,
 Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas,
-continueing to provide tremendous help on the hard questions requiring both Revit API understanding and in-depth product usage experience.
+continuing to provide tremendous help on the hard questions requiring both Revit API understanding and in-depth product usage experience.

-Today, let's take a quick look at a Forge issue related to Revit property access:
+Meanwhile, for today, let's take a quick look at a Forge issue related to Revit property access: